Insurance (also referred to as financial responsibility) is required on all vehicles operated or parked on California roads.

 Insurance companies in California are required by law (California Vehicle Code [CVC] §16058) to electronically report private-use vehicle information and as of January 1, 2023, Commercial and Fleet vehicle insurance information.

-If DMV does not receive proof of insurance for a vehicle, we will suspend the vehicle’s registration and the vehicle may not be operated or parked on public roadways until proof of insurance is submitted.
+If DMV does not receive proof of insurance for a vehicle, its registration will be suspended.
+The vehicle may not be operated or parked on public roadways until proof of insurance is submitted.